 Three leading women in the British photography industry have given Roehampton students insight into forging creative careers in a two part series of guest speaker seminars.

 In a two part series of guest speaker seminars in February, Roehampton welcomed Creative Producer Christina Hardy, Magnum Photos' Global Digital Director Anna Bourgeois-Vignon and former National Portrait Gallery Photography Manager Helen James to speak to students, describing the different routes and career paths possible in photography, and how to break into the sector.

 Hardy and Bourgeois-Vignon spoke of the challenges in the photography industry.
-Instagram's necessity is a double edged sword for photographers; the app owns the copyright of all images posted to it, yet it is a requirement to showcase work and demonstrate to publishers an existing following.
-They also said that whilst editorial is poorly paid, it offers a level of self-promotion that other careers in photography do not, which continues to make it attractive to photographers.
+Instagram's necessity is a double-edged sword for photographers: the app owns the copyright of all images posted to it, yet it is a requirement to showcase work and demonstrate to publishers an existing following.
+They also said that while editorial is poorly paid, it offers a level of self-promotion that other careers in photography do not, which continues to make it attractive to photographers.